 Winter adventures require a few extra skills and tools to tackle safely, but the rewards far exceed the effort.

-In a previous blog I shared a few pictures of a trip to the Lake District in which myself and some friends tackled a pair of winter gullies.
+previous blog I shared a few pictures of a trip to the Lake District in which myself and some friends tackled a pair of winter gullies.
 But, given that the first step towards enjoying winter is by far the hardest one, this time around I thought I’d take a step back to give a broader look at the season as a whole.
 If you love roaming in the hills in summer, but have yet to translate those same hobbies to the winter arena, then hopefully this post might provide some small inspiration, and help explain a few of the basics along the way.
 So...

 At the risk of sounding stupid…